Advertiser Disclosure

 As High As 175,000 Points.
 Find Out Your Offer.

-If your inbox has been quiet lately, you might have missed something interesting.
+If you haven’t checked your inbox lately, you might have missed something interesting.
 Hyatt has been sending out surveys to a select group of World of Hyatt members, asking pointed questions about potential program changes.

 Not everyone is receiving these, but what’s being asked paints a pretty telling picture of where the program might be heading, and some of it is worth paying attention to.
 Unfortunately, much of it points to changes members won’t like.